 During the past decade, I’ve found myself spending more and more time in the woods.
 In 2017, I completed my first long-distance hike, my “Arrowhead Amble,” during which I hiked more than 500 miles on three trail systems in the Arrowhead region of Minnesota: the Border Route Trail, the Superior Hiking Trail and Isle Royale National Park.

-Beginning in May 2019, I will attempt to hike half of America’s longest National Scenic Trail, the North Country Trail.
-My goal is to hike about 2,400 miles in 5-6 months.
+In May 2019, I attempted to hike half of America’s longest National Scenic Trail, the North Country Trail.
+My goal was to hike about 2,400 miles in 5-6 months.
+I made it 1,506 miles before giardia forced me off the trail.
+I had the adventure of a lifetime, which I documented on my Halfway Thru Blog and Wild Stories YouTube channel.

 Following my 2019 NCT Halfway Hike, I will be pursuing outdoor writing opportunities.
 If you have any Wild Stories you’d like to share, please contact me.